“Safety first” may sound like a cliché, but it’s a guiding principle for the freight rail industry.

 Big Wheels Keep on Turning

 Train wheels don’t just keep our economy rolling, they are also an important part of rail safety.
 In fact, railcars boast 12 million wheels nationwide and each one must be in peak condition to ensure a train runs smoothly.
 Investments in a variety of smart sensors, including infrared, acoustic monitoring and laser technology take note of the health of railcar wheels.
 They alert railroads to wheel anomalies, which can affect their performance, damage track or indicate brake problems.
 Similar to preventative track maintenance, this allows railroads to fix small problems before they become serious.

 PTC: Preventing Human-Caused Accidents

 Positive Train Control (PTC) is a set of highly advanced technologies designed to make freight rail transportation — already one of the safest U.S. industries — even safer by automatically stopping a train to prevent certain types of human-caused accidents.
-By the end of 2018, the rail industry will mark a pivotal milestone in the development and deployment of PTC.
-Railroads will have PTC in operation on approximately 80% of Class I tracks.
-Investments in this technology will serve as the foundation for future innovation to enhance the safety and efficiency of the network.
+At the end of 2018, the nation’s largest freight railroads were operating PTC across the vast majority — 83.2% — of the required Class I PTC route miles nationwide.
+The system will be fully active and interoperable by 2020.